smyril42/Quickpoll/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License
-This project is currently private and therefore does not yet need a license.
+This project is licensed under the GNU General Public License.
+You can find it <a href="https://github.com/smyril42/Quickpoll/blob/main/LICENSE.md">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact

 WORK IN PROGRESS...